Since 1950, the Church of the Messiah has served God and the people of West Orange County, Florida.

 Being a family means we don’t always agree with each other, but we seek to disagree without being disagreeable.
 It means some of us annoy others of us from time to time, but even when that happens, we choose to stick together as family.
-But most of all it means we get to share life together — both the joys of births, baptisms, graduations, weddings, and successes AND the sorrows of sickness, disappointment, divorce, and death.
+But most of all it means we get to share life together in both the joys of births, baptisms, graduations, weddings, and successes AND the sorrows of sickness, disappointment, divorce, and death.

 Please click around the website and discover more of who we are, and, as you do, please listen to God.
 He may be calling you to become part of the Messiah family.

-Our Mission Statement: Who we are, and who we aren’t.
+Our Mission Statement: Who we are.